Live and cycle in Goa, India

-You can browse a story index, view just the Goa Moments, or read all the posts at once.
+Click Stories to browse the story index.
+You can view the Goa Moments and read all the posts at once.
 You can also check the popular stories in the sidebar for thoughts such as It Runs in The Family.
-And take a look at the photos with images of people and places in Goa.
+And take a look at the Photos with images of people and places in Goa.

-I joke that I’m a typical Canadian: my mother is from Austria, my father is a Goan from Burma (now Myanmar).
+My name is Ulrike Bemvinda Rodrigues and I joke that I’m a typical Canadian—my mother is from Austria, my father is a Goan whose family emigrated from Portuguese-occupied India to British-occupied Burma (now Myanmar).
 They met and married in England, I was born in Germany, and we moved to Canada when I was six.

 Bemvinda is my middle name, my grandmother’s name and a way of saying “welcome” in Portuguese.
 I didn’t know that when I read the word “bemvindo” at the top of a menu a few years ago—I thought it meant “all you can eat” or “dinner special.”